16 Best Campgrounds in Manitoba

 Campgrounds have water, some have electricity, and comfort stations consist of vault toilets.
 You'll have a very good chance of spotting wildlife, including woodland caribou and or the elusive timber wolf.
 Bring your fishing rod, the fishing is very good in the lakes and rivers.

 The most scenic of the campgrounds is Tulabi Falls.
-The water from Tulabi Lake tumbles down a a rocky slope to the Bird River below.
+The water from Tulabi Lake tumbles down a rocky slope to the Bird River below.

 The campground has 36 sites, 19 with electricity, and for those who prefer roofed accommodation, six yurts are available.